 Despite the apparent contradiction, cream's heavy fat content is what makes it light and fluffy when it's whipped.
 Ordinarily, that fat takes the form of tight globules, held together by strong molecular bonds.
 The wires of your whisk shear those bonds and incorporate air, so when the fat molecules re-connect, they surround a small pocket of that air.
 The longer you whip, the lighter the cream gets, and the more air it traps.
-Aerosol cans replicate that effect instantly by using a compressed gas, usually nitrous oxide, to force the cream through a tiny nozzle.
+Aerosol cans like Reddi-Wip or Whippits replicate that effect instantly by using a compressed gas as a propellant, usually nitrous oxide, to force the cream through a tiny nozzle.Contrary to popular belief, carbon dioxide is not used!
 The fat globules are sheared and inflated in a split second, creating a perfectly fine and uniform foam.

 The Good and The Bad

 The silky, perfect whipped cream from your aerosol can or whipped cream charger has the advantages of speed and durability, but that doesn't mean you should hang up your whisk.
 Canned cream often lacks the fresh flavor of cream you've whisked by hand, and you give up the option of sweetening it to your own taste or using superior vanilla as the flavoring.
 The nozzles on the cans of whipped cream re-create the star tip on a pastry bag, but for garnishing desserts, the pastry bag gives much better control along with a wide range of tips to create special decorations.
 All in all, making your own is often the better option.